Data Processing Agreement

 The Processor shall:

-- Process Personal Data only on documented instructions from the Controller, including with regard to transfers outside the EU/EEA
+- Process Personal Data only on documented instructions from the Controller, including with regard to transfers of Personal Data outside the EU/EEA, unless required by applicable law

-- Ensure that persons authorised to process Personal Data have committed to confidentiality
+- Ensure that all persons authorised to process Personal Data have committed to confidentiality or are under an appropriate statutory obligation of confidentiality

-- Implement appropriate technical and organisational security measures in accordance with Article 32 GDPR
+- Implement appropriate technical and organisational security measures in accordance with Article 32 GDPR, as detailed in Section 4

-- Not engage another processor without prior specific or general written authorisation of the Controller
+- Not engage another sub-processor without prior general written authorisation of the Controller (see Section 5).
+The Controller hereby provides general authorisation for the sub-processors listed in Section 5.

-- Assist the Controller in ensuring compliance with Articles 32–36 GDPR (security, breach notification, impact assessments)
+- Assist the Controller in ensuring compliance with Articles 32–36 GDPR (security, breach notification, data protection impact assessments, prior consultation)

-- Delete or return all Personal Data upon termination of the service, at the Controller's choice
+- At the Controller's choice, delete or return all Personal Data upon termination of the service, and delete existing copies unless applicable law requires storage

-- Make available all information necessary to demonstrate compliance and allow for audits
+- Make available to the Controller all information necessary to demonstrate compliance with the obligations laid down in Article 28 GDPR and allow for and contribute to audits

 4. Security measures

-- Access controls with principle of least privilege
+- Access controls with the principle of least privilege — only the Processor has access to production systems

-- Input validation and rate limiting on all API endpoints
+- Input validation, sanitisation, and rate limiting on all API endpoints

-- No storage of IP addresses or other direct identifiers
+- No storage of IP addresses, device fingerprints, or other direct personal identifiers

 5. Sub-processors